slesinger/mujbasic/README.md

  - Integrated monitor for memory inspection,
  - Connects to HDN Cloud for extended functionality\*\*,
  - Fully open source, including cloud server code,
- - HDN Cloud can be run on your PC fully transparent privacy,
+ - HDN Cloud can be run on your PC for fully transparent privacy,
  - or use free public HDN Cloud server for easier setup,
  - Searchable manual pages\*\*,
  - AI chat\*\*,
  - Execute python expressions\*\*,
  - All the above by keeping all the memory free for your programs.

-\* Requires REU
+\* Requires at least REU
 \*\* Requires C64 Ultimate or 1541 Ultimate cartridge with networking capabilities

 ## Motivation